TMJ Treatment Barretts, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Barretts.

 TMJ Treatment in Barretts, MO.
-Often called TMJ disorder, Temporomandibular Joint Dysfunction (TMD) is a common condition that causes pain and restricts movement in the jaw and surrounding muscles, making everyday activities challenging.
+TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
 Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
-When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.
+If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.

-For residents in Barretts, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
+For residents in Barretts, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Barretts, MO.
 At Axes Physical Therapy, our Barretts, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
 To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.

 What Is Temporomandibular Joint Dysfunction (TMD)?